University of Liverpool: Sustainability

 In 2008, the University of Liverpool was voted joint seventeenth greenest university in Britain by WWF supported company Green League.
 This represents an improvement after finishing 55th in the league table the previous year.

 The position of the university is determined by point allocation in departments such as Transport, Waste management, sustainable procurement and Emissions among other categories; these are then transpired into various awards.
 Liverpool was awarded the highest achievement possible in Environmental policy, Environmental staff, Environmental audit, Fair trade status, Ethical investment policy and Waste recycled while also scoring points in Carbon emissions, Water recycle and Energy source.

 Liverpool was the first among UK universities to develop their desktop computer power management solution, which has been widely adopted by other institutions.
 The university has subsequently piloted other advanced software approaches further increasing savings.
 The university has also been at the forefront of using the Condor HTC computing platform in a power saving environment.
 This software, which makes use of unused computer time for computationally intensive tasks usually results in computers being left turned on.
 The university has demonstrated an effective solution for this problem using a mixture of Wake-on-LAN and commercial power management software.

 The Interdisciplinary Centre for Sustainability Research (ICSR) was established in 2024 to tackle the United Nations Sustainable Development Goals (SDGs).

+Indian campus

+In 2026, the University of Liverpool established its Indian campus in Bengaluru, Karnataka, marking the institution's first campus in India.
+The campus was opened as part of the university's strategy to expand its global presence and extend its academic legacy by offering University of Liverpool degree programmes in India.